kuczkam/cypress/README.md

 **To open cypress go to Cypress folder in console and run:**
 > npx cypress open

-or you can run test straight from:
+or you can run tests straight from the console:
 > npx cypress run

 ## Useful information